What yoga mat thickness is best for balance poses?

 • Environmental adaptability – Works well on various surfaces, with 6mm better for hard floors and 4mm suitable for carpeted areas

 This thickness range creates the ideal foundation for developing and maintaining balance skills while ensuring your joints remain protected during extended practice sessions.
 The key is maintaining that crucial connection between your feet and the stable surface below, which thicker mats tend to disrupt.
+For a quick reference, the table below summarizes how each thickness range performs across the factors that matter most for balance work.

 • Sensory feedback transmission – Thinner mats allow better ground connection, enabling your feet to send crucial balance information to your brain